tkadamson/JavaScript-UFO-Sightings/README.md

 ### Summary | GRADE: A

 This project was an introduction to JavaScript.
-Most of the HTML code was already written as started code, and my task was using event listeners to dispay the UFO sighting entries which matched the user's search criteria.
+Most of the HTML code was already written as started code, and my task was using event listeners to dislpay the UFO sighting entries which matched the user's search criteria.

 ### Project Writeup